-ASX Clear's collateral haircutting policy is designed to cover extreme but plausible scenarios based on market price and volatility movements observed in the past 20 years, which includes the extreme volatility observed during the 2008-09 financial crisis.
+ASX Clear's collateral haircutting policy is designed to cover extreme but plausible scenarios based on the most extreme market price and volatility movement observed in the past 20 years, which includes the extreme volatility observed during the 2008-09 financial crisis.
 This is intended to ensure that haircuts remain stable over the business cycle, even in stressed market conditions.